 The hourly pay gap is a reflection of the number of women in senior roles at Rio Tinto London Limited, as evidenced by the percentage of women in roles paid in the upper quartile or middle upper quartile.

 It is worth noting that the reported level of Gender Pay Gap is not evident when there are equal numbers of men and women at a given level of seniority.
-For example, in middle management and middle professional roles, which are the most balanced in term of gender representation in Rio Tinto London Limited, the mean Gender Pay Gap is -2.8% and the median pay gap is -5.6% in favour of females.
-This illustrates that where the gender representation is balanced, the Gender Pay Gap is slightly in favour of women.
+For example, in middle management and middle professional roles, which are the most balanced in term of gender representation in Rio Tinto London Limited, the mean Gender Pay Gap is 5.6% and the median pay gap is 8.2% in favour of males.

 The ‘bonus’ primarily includes the value of short (STIP) and long term (LTIP) incentives.